A customer-friendly API does not begin with a pretty schema. It begins with respect for how clients live with the contract every day.

 - The client merges responses from different services.

-- The data format changes only through a client release.
+- The data shape changes only through a client release.

 Conclusion and recommendations

-If you want a basic, controlled way to make an API client-friendly, BFF often wins: it concentrates the contract, reduces the number of calls, and simplifies client evolution.
+If you need a controlled baseline for making an API client-friendly, BFF often wins: it concentrates the contract, reduces call count, and simplifies client evolution.

 Related chapters